Venous Insufficiency and Varicosities

 Chronic venous insufficiency is a common clinical problem whose presentation ranges from mildly unsightly venous dilation to recurrent cellulitis and ulceration requiring frequent hospitalizations.
 An estimated 20% of the US adult population has some degree of varicose veins, and up to 5% have advanced chronic venous insufficiency and venous ulceration.

-The venous system of the lower extremities is composed of deep veins that lie within the muscular compartments and superficial veins that lie outside the deep fascia and muscles.
+The venous system of the lower extremities is composed of deep veins that lie within the muscle fascia—within or between the muscles, with the latter more implicated in chronic venous insufficiency—and superficial veins that lie outside the deep fascia and muscles.
 Although the underlying etiology is not fully understood (genetic, hormonal, and environmental factors have been postulated), these disorders result from chronic venous hypertension, which can be caused by incompetence of the venous valves, venous thrombosis or obstruction, and/or failure of the muscular “venous pump” (the pumping effect that occurs upon contraction of leg muscles during walking and other activities).

 Telangiectasias and reticular veins are dilated intradermal and subdermal veins, respectively.
-They are present in about 50%-60% of individuals, with women being more commonly affected than men. ,
+They are present in about 50-66% of individuals, with women being more commonly affected than men.,

 Chronic venous insufficiency is determined by the presence of edema, skin changes, or ulceration, which, if left untreated, can be limb- or life-threatening.
-Six to seven million people in the US are affected.
-Its prevalence increases with age, and it is twice as common in women as men.
+It affects 6-7 million people in the US, and its prevalence increases with age.
+Overall, it is twice as common in women as men; however, the rate of severe disease may be higher in men.

-Female gender.
+Female sex.
 Venous insufficiency and varicosities occur up to twice as often in women as men.

 Tall height.
 The association with height is thought to be due to the effect of gravity and pooling of blood in the lower extremities.

-History of leg injury, phlebitis, or deep venous thrombosis raises the risk for venous insufficiency.
+Previous venous damage.
+History of leg injury, phlebitis, deep vein thrombosis, venous wall degeneration (e.g., aneurysms), arteriovenous shunts, or non-thrombotic iliac vein obstruction raises the risk for venous insufficiency.,

 Lifestyle factors.
-Prolonged standing sedentary lifestyle, smoking, and pregnancy are suspected risk factors for the development of varicose veins, and obesity raises risk for venous disorders.
-Physical inactivity is associated with risk for chronic venous insufficiency and varicose veins in some, , although not all, studies.
+Prolonged standing, sedentary lifestyle, smoking, and pregnancy are suspected risk factors for the development of varicose veins, and body mass index (BMI) ≥ 30 raises the risk for venous disorders.
+Although there is not universal consensus, some studies show physical inactivity is associated with risk for chronic venous insufficiency and varicose veins.,,

-Diagnosis typically rests on symptomatology with confirmation of venous reflux by Doppler ultrasound.
+Diagnosis typically rests on symptomatology (i.e., leg pain, heaviness, sores) with confirmation of venous reflux by Doppler ultrasound.
 Additional testing is generally reserved for severe cases or when intervention is planned.

 Venography is an invasive method for evaluating the venous system.
 It is rarely used due to the safety and accuracy of Doppler ultrasound.
-However, venography is useful in some patients, particularly those who will undergo vascular surgery.
+Venography, however, is useful in some patients, particularly those who will undergo vascular surgery.

 Intermittent pneumatic compression pumps can be used for several hours daily and may be more effective than compression stockings or bandages.

 Several drug therapies have been used.
-Diuretics may be used in patients with severe edema.
+Diuretics may be used in patients with severe edema resulting from medical conditions that exacerbate lower extremity symptoms.
 Aspirin and oral antibiotics may be used to accelerate the healing of venous ulcers.

 Venous ablation by injection sclerotherapy is useful in some patients with varicose veins for whom conservative therapies have failed.
-Laser therapy is the only option for treatment of telangiectasias that are too small.
+Laser therapy is the only option for treatment of telangiectasias that are too small for injection.

 Several surgical options are available and have high success rates.
 These include venous ligation with or without stripping, endovenous catheter ablation, and valvular reconstruction.